Loading…

 Craft in the Filing Cabinet: Documenting the History of Craft Workers, Objects, and Spaces in Institutional Records Tough - Jenna Stout

-The presenter will discuss a collection audit and subsequent reparative description project of administrative files to illuminate craft history in the museum archives.
-Legacy filing systems, retention schedules, and cataloging practices can pose barriers to the discoverability of craft stories.
-In reviewing and redescribing administrative files, there is an opportunity to shed light on the labor of staff and contractors that might not be visible in top-level staff directories and archived record container lists.
-A range of source materials can be utilized for tours, exhibitions, and other programming events.
-The presenter will also touch on research approaches to sift out historic documentation and tangible objects related to hidden labor and marginalized voices in repositories.
+Through case studies of museum objects and spaces, Stout will discuss how administrative files can illuminate craft history.
+Legacy filing systems, retention schedules, and cataloging practices pose barriers to the discoverability of institutional craft stories.
+In reviewing and redescribing files, there is an opportunity to shed light on the hidden labor of craft workers that might not be visible in top-level staff directories and archived record container lists.

 A Tough Row to Hoe: Weeding an Art & Design Collection - Amy Lazet

 Many of the seminal texts on weeding focus on public libraries while the literature for academic libraries tends to emphasize quantitative criteria as well as encouraging a reliance on interlibrary loans and ebooks.
-Art and design publications, however, are more print preferred than other disciplines.
-Furthermore, these specialized collections often contain books that are difficult to replace (i.e. exhibition catalogs from a limited print run that cannot be repurchased at a reasonable price a few years later).
-Some authors have recognized that the humanities require more qualitative criteria, but there is a dearth of literature around weeding art and design collections specifically.
-The relevant publications that do exist, meanwhile, often focus on a very narrow portion of art and design collections (e.g., reference books).
+Art and design, however, are more print preferred than other disciplines and often contain books that are difficult to replace.

 Criticizing Art Criticism - Emilee Mathews